SESAME-Synchrotron/BEATS_tomoscan/docs/source/dashboard_install.rst

 Installing BEATS Dashboard
 ===========================

 This page includes information about the needed packages to run the BEATS Dashboard.

 Prerequisites
 --------------

 The following should be installed on the computer before running the scanning tool:

 * Linux redhat based OS (This work has been done under CentOS 7.4, however, there should be no reason to not work on other distributions)
 * Python 3.9
-* QT 4.1.0 based on 5.9.7. :ref:`<dashboard_install#Qt>`
+* QT 4.1.0 based on 5.9.7. :ref:`Qt <dashboard_install#Qt-and-its-libraries>`
 * Tomoscan refer to: :doc:`BEATS_install`
 * tmux